top of page

 Each lineal descendant of the decedent

-Additional TWD 560,000 for each year until the age of majority for descendants under the age of majority.
+Additional NTD 560,000 for each year until the age of majority for descendants under the age of majority.

 Each parent of the decedent